sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The exaggerated movement caught the attention of the person beyond the opposite end of the couch.
 "Oh hey.
 Alphy, the punk's awake."

 You shot a tired glance at the speaker... and your stomach dropped.
 Undyne was watching, *had been* watching, waiting.
+You couldn't help the little jolt of fear through your nerves.
+She of course noticed that too, and immediately raised her open palms.
+"Hey, chill.
+I know we uh, got off to a bad start.
+I swear I just want to chat.
+You uh... you made your case."